RakhithJK/wazuh-wazuh-qa-wiki/Documentation-generation-with-DocGenerator-tool.md

 pip install -r requirements.txt
 ```

 The `DocGenerator` configuration can be found in the `config.yaml` file.
 This already contains a pre-established configuration for generating test documentation.
+The settings to be considered when creating new documentation are as follows:

+  - Section `Include paths`: If they do not exist, the routes to the tests to be developed/migrated will be added here.
+  - Section `Ignore paths`: This section contains paths to directories found in the `Include paths` hierarchy but does not contain tests with documentation, i. e. `data` folders.

 For more details about the configuration options see `README.md`.

+&nbsp;

 #### Build documentation